-FSANZ received an Application on 9 August 2004 from Unilever Australia Limited, to amend Standard 1.3.3 - Processing Aids of the Australia New Zealand Food Standards Code (the Code) to approve the use of Ice Structuring Protein Type III HPLC 12 (ISP) as a processing aid for the preparation of ice cream and edible ices.
+FSANZ received an Application on 9 August 2004 from Unilever Australia Limited, to amend Standard 1.3.3 - Processing Aids of the Code to approve the use of Ice Structuring Protein Type III HPLC12 (ISP) as a processing aid for the preparation of ice cream and edible ices.
 The Applicant requested that edible ices include frozen yoghurts and frozen fruit and/or vegetable juices and drinks.
 For this report, ISP refers to the specific ice structuring protein of the Application and not a generic class of proteins.
 The Application is for the approval of the specific ISP product, rather than approval for the broad class of ice structuring proteins that may exist.